ge95net/LaserLineCenter_Extraction/README.md

 # LaserLineCenter_Extraction
-extract laserline center based on tracking and foresting.
+extract laserline center based on tracking and foresting, to deal with severe noise.